skius/teng/examples/sprites/wgpurender/NOTES.md

   - ok no. It seems to be HBD? when I just have a full block render thing moving around there's no screen tearing. but if I have (even something behind the full block block, so occluded) a hbd will cause screen tearing when it's moving around
     ??? no idea why.
+- [ ] Post processing: Use rendered texture as input to new draw call where we just have one screen-sized quad and a fragment shader that does some cool effect?

 # Ideas:
 First pass: render everything to a texture.
 Second pass: in the beginning, just display this texture over the entire screen